Remisse/ecscalibur/README.md

   mutator defer SystemRequest.resume("my_system") // Resumes a system
 ```

-The only Entity operation that is executed immediately is updating one of its components' reference:
+The only operation that is executed immediately is updating the reference to an Entity's component:

 ```scala
 // Both options are equivalent